getsentry/zeus/README.md

     -d "{\"status\": \"$1\", \"result\": \"$2\", \"url\": \"https://travis-ci.org/${TRAVIS_REPO_SLUG}/jobs/${TRAVIS_JOB_ID}\", \"allow_failure\": ${TRAVIS_ALLOW_FAILURE}}"
 ```

-Form there you can submit artifacts using ``zeus-cli`` and it's standard mechanisms.
+From there you can submit artifacts using ``zeus-cli`` and its standard mechanisms.